Tutorial

 If you want help diagnosing some strange Pants behavior, you might want verbose output.

-To get this, instead of just invoking ./pants
+To get this, instead of just invoking ./pants, set some environment variables and request

-more logging: PEX_VERBOSE=5 ./pants -ldebug
+more logging: PEX_VERBOSE=5 ./pants -ldebug.

 pants.toml